gmt3141/envoder/README.md

 Default value is ./encoded_videos

+---

 `-r, --recursive`

 Use this to search sub-directories within the input directories.

-Default is not rescurse.
+Default behaviour is not rescurse into sub-directories.

+---

 `-w, --overwrite`

-Use this if you want to overwrite existing video files.
+Use this if you want to overwrite existing files.

-Default is not overwrite.
+Default behaviour is not overwrite existing files.

+---

 `--input-formats FMT1,FMT2,...`

 Comma separated list of video formats to process.
 Other file formats in the input directories will be ignored.

+Default input formats are *avi*, *mkv*, *m4v*, *mp4*, *mpg*, *vp9* and *wmv*

+---

 `--output-format FMT`

 Target format for converted videos.
 Use one of 'mp4', 'mkv', or other container formats supported by **FFmpeg**.

+Default output format is *mp4*

+---

 `--video-encoder ENC`